Vietnam.vn - Nền tảng quảng bá Việt Nam

 Học sinh TP.HCM nói gì về 'nên cấm dùng điện thoại di động trong trường'?- Ảnh 1.

-Students of Luong The Vinh Secondary School, District 1, Ho Chi Minh City, after school.
-This is the time when they are allowed to use their cell phones.
+Students of Luong The Vinh Secondary School, District 1, Ho Chi Minh City, at the end of school.
+This is when they are allowed to use cell phones.

 Support the ban